ApocalypticFlame/DungeonCore/README.md

 DungeonCore
 ===========

-A mod centered around the dungeon core item.
+A mod based around the dungeon core item.